Iandris/myCine/bower_components/firebaseui/README.md

 Application context.
 - **Custom scopes** can now be added for each provider.
 See [Custom Scopes](custom-scopes).
-- Several issues, different but related to the `displayName` not being present after sign up with email and password, have been fixed.
+- Several issues, different but related to the `displayName` not being present after sign up with user_name and password, have been fixed.
 - A new config parameter has been added: `signInFlow`.
 It allows to specify whether the Identity Providers sign in flows should be done through `redirect` (the default) or `popup`.
 See [Sign In Flows](sign-in-flows).